symfony/symfony-docs/components/lock.rst

 ~~~~~~~~~~~~~

 Combined stores allow to store locks across several backends.
 It's a common
 mistake to think that the lock mechanism will be more reliable.
-This is wrong
+This is wrong.
 The ``CombinedStore`` will be, at best, as reliable as the least reliable of
 all managed stores.
 As soon as one managed store returns erroneous information,
 the ``CombinedStore`` won't be reliable.